 When your customers receive emails from you, the fact that it looks like any other email means that it doesn’t place a visual barrier between them and your company — you get to have a personal conversation with a human touch.

-Patients deserve to have their personal information protected, but nothing about those protections precludes health care providers from treating them like humans.
+Patients deserve to have their personal information and medical records protected, but nothing about those protections precludes health care providers from treating them like humans.
 To that end, health care organizations and Help Scout share the same goal: helping people.

-Talk to our friendly team about how Help Scout just might be the HIPAA-compliant help desk of your dreams.
+Talk to our friendly team to discover whether Help Scout might be the right HIPAA-compliant help desk for you.